iiab/iiab/roles/maps/README.md

 maps_region_downloader: true
 ```

+### Downloading Regions

-Now open your map.
+Open your map.
 You will find a new button on the top left:

 ![Download Button](README/download-button.png)

 If you click it, you'll enter a new "drawing" mode.
 You'll see your cursor change.

 Draw a rectangle that represents the region you want to download.
-To draw, click one corner of the rectangle and then the opposite corner.
-(Do not drag!).
+To draw, click one corner of the rectangle and then the opposite corner. **(Make sure to only click, do not drag!)**.

 Once you have a rectangle, you'll immediately see a pop-up in the middle of it:

 ![Download Popup](README/download-popup.png)

 Follow the instructions on the pop-up to download your region.

+### Viewing Regions

-You can test it out by clicking on the new Full Quality Region by clicking the rectangle.
+You can test out your downloaded Full Quality Region by clicking on the new rectangle on the map.
 You should be able to see everything at full quality (terrain up to zoom level 10).

-Once you're viewing your Full Quality Region, you can delete it by clicking the delete button, which will bring up another pop-up:
+### Deleting Regions

+To delete a region, first make sure you are "inside" that region (instead of the full world map).
+Once there, you should see a delete button on the top left:

 ![Delete Button](README/delete-button.png)

+When you click it, it will bring up another pop-up with instructions on how to delete the region.

+### Final Setup for Users

 Finally, once your Full Quality Regions are in place and you are ready to let others use your map, you can turn off the setting: